Bringing power to your story

 A powerful collaboration

-News Corp Australia, Google and Melbourne Business School have joined forces to launch the Digital News Academy, the first partnership of its kind in the world to offer a curriculum dedicated to digital storytelling, designed for the working journalist.
+News Corp Australia, Google and Melbourne Business School have joined forces to drive the Digital News Academy; the first partnership of its kind in the world to offer a curriculum dedicated to digital storytelling, designed for the working journalist.
 Combining deep expertise in journalism, technology and education, these forward-thinking organisations give participants unique access to a range of national leaders and global experts.

 Brittany Carlson – NCA, Digital Journalist/Reporter